Am I a punk?

 (that’s what we always called ’em)

 Take your half-eaten stale loaf of homemade whole wheat bread, cut the mold off around the corners, and crumble it with your hands into a big bowl.
 If it’s a regular recipe whole wheat and truly stale, it should crumble easily.
 (If it’s a long rise type recipe, with a gluey-er structure, you might have to throw the slices into a food processor).
 Crumble the pieces very small, grape nut sized.
-For every cup of crumbs mix in a spare 1 Tablespoon oil and 1 Tablespoon honey.
+For every 2 cups of crumbs mix in a spare 1 Tablespoon oil and 1 Tablespoon honey.
 This makes an authentically not sweet cereal.
 If you want it to be sweet, add another Tablespoon honey or sugar (I think the caramelly flavor of Rapadura sugar would be perfect, it sure makes good tasting granola).
 Stir thoroughly to ensure every crumb is moistened.
 Spread the Nits evenly onto a greased cookie sheet, not too thick in the event you are doing a large batch.
 Bake at 275 F for 20-60 minutes, however long it takes to turn a medium brown all over.
 If the edges are browning too fast, stir them toward the middle and spread the blondies to the edge.

 The browning is important, don’t skimp.
 It took me years of granola making to discover just how important it is.
 Toasted grains have an entirely different flavor– richer, nuttier, caramelly, complex, more.
 When you throw sugar or honey into the mix, you’re making a little actual caramel, which also enhances the crunch.
 But do be careful, it goes from brown to black kind of fast, so watch closely toward the end.